liuggio/liuggio.github.com/_posts/2014-08-31-price-more-then-money-php-library.md

 ## You need a Price.

-There is always a moment when you need to work on a product that hase different amount on different currencies, especially if you need to implement an e-commerce sooner or later you need different values.
+There is always a moment when you need to work on a product that has different amount on different currencies, especially if you need to implement an e-commerce sooner or later you need different values.

 So how to implement the object Price?